Skip to main content

 - Executive Vice President and Chief Financial Officer | AHRC New York City

-During this interactive and energetic session, participants will be asked by not-for-profit financial leaders and guest presenters to respond to challenging not-for-profit finance and accounting related trivia questions focused on and derived from the multitude of concepts discussed throughout the 2024 NFP Industry Conference.
+During this interactive and energetic session, not-for-profit financial leaders and guest presenters will ask participants challenging not-for-profit finance and accounting-related trivia questions derived from the multitude of concepts discussed throughout the 2024 NFP Industry Conference.

 Learning Objectives: